 Susan Rowe Jennings, Vice President, Administration and Grants

 Susan Rowe Jennings, Vice President, Administration and Grants, manages the administration for the Council, the Centene Center for Arts and Education and the grant application and allocation process.
 Susan has been with the Council for nine years and has worked in the arts for over 20 years including managing the AXA/ Equitable Gallery in New York City and working in the Curatorial and Development Departments of the Saint Louis Art Museum.
 Susan and her husband Michael have two daughters; Alex and Franny.
 In her free time, Susan enjoys reading, dancing and music.

 Joe Soer, Controller

 Debra Finkel, Vice President of Marketing and Communications

 Debra joined the Arts and Education Council in April 2013, after serving for a year on A&E's Marketing Committee.
 Her background includes more than 25 years of professional experience in public relations and marketing communications, including owning and operating her own agency, Finkel & Associates PR and Marketing Communication, LLC.
 Her clients have included local, regional and national businesses as well as a variety of nonprofit organizations and associations.
 She has also served as an adjunct professor for many years at Webster University, teaching graduate as well as undergraduate classes in the School of Communications.

 Ellen Futterman, Communications Content Editor

 Ellen has been communications content editor since January of 2009.
-In that capacity, Ellen writes and edits the Council's Happenings newsletter as well as oversees many of its other publications.
-In addition to her work at the Council, Ellen is editor of the St. Louis Jewish Light, where she is responsible for editorial operations, including managing both staff members and freelancers.
+In that capacity, Ellen contributes to A&E's Happenings newsletter and other publications.
+In addition to her work at A&E, Ellen is editor of the St. Louis Jewish Light, where she is responsible for editorial operations, including managing both staff members and freelancers.
 Under her editorship, the Light has won six Rockower Awards, which are the highest awards given for Jewish journalism.